Curvature interaction in collective space: Determination of the coupling constant

-Results are listed in table \ref{frldm}.
-The first column tabulates the original FRLDM parameterset, followed by results for FRLDM2003, which corresponds to an actualized FRLDM-parameter set for AME2003 masses and finally results for FRLDMC, which corrsponds to the original FRLDM including the curvature term are presented. \\
+Results are collected in table \ref{frldm}.
+The first column lists the original FRLDM parameter set, followed by results for FRLDM2003, which corresponds to an actualized FRLDM-parameter set for AME2003 masses and finally results for FRLDMC, which corresponds to the original FRLDM including the curvature term are presented.

-The corresponding rms-values indicate a significant improvement of the new, extended FRLDMC-model.
-Especially for light nuclei and in the region of trans lead elements results are impressing, as shown in table 3, where errors for different $Z$-regions are listed.
+The corresponding $\Delta_{\textrm{rms}} $-values indicate a significant improvement of the new, extended FRLDMC-model.
+Especially for light nuclei and in the region of trans lead elements improvements are significant, as shown in table 3, where errors for different $Z$-regions are listed.

-For light nuclei this is due to the $A^{-5/3}$ behaviour of the curvature energy, since this term contributes most to the total binding energy for light nuclei, e.g. for $^{16}O = 5.21 $ MeV, while for heavy nuclei, this term becomes neglible e.g. for $^{208}Pb = 0.07 $ MeV.
-The improvement in the trans-lead region indicates, that a Riemann curvature term is a useful extension for a collective model.
+For light nuclei this is due to the $A^{-5/3}$ behavior of the curvature energy, since this term contributes most to the total binding energy for light nuclei, e.g. for $^{16}\textrm{O} = 5.21 $ MeV, while for heavy nuclei, this term becomes negligible e.g. for $^{208}\textrm{Pb} = 0.07 $ MeV.
+The improvement indicates, that the additional Riemann curvature term is a useful extension for a collective model.

 Since overestimating masses for heavy nuclei is a known shortcoming of FRLDM, Nix et al.\cite{nix} introduced the finite range droplet model (FRDM), whose major improvement is an additional empirical exponential term of the form